CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     ![](media/ex1-dockerpush.png "open cmd")

+## Review

+In this exercise, you have accomplished the following:
+- Task 1: Set up a local infrastructure with the Linux VM
+- Task 2: Built Docker images to containerize the application and pushed them to the container registry

-1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.
+Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

-## Summary

-In this exercise, you have completely containerized your web application with the help of docker and pushed them to the container registry.